Gnefil/Blog/source/_posts/en/Automated-Deployment-to-AWS-through-Github-Actions.md

 ```

 ### Understanding each part of the workflow
-All these lines of code may sound like an overhead, but don't worry, we go through each of them.
+All these lines of code may sound bad enough, but don't worry, we go through each of them.

 - `name` denotes the name of this deployment workflow, I have called it *Github Actions example deployment*.
 - `on` refers to the moment you want to initialise this automated deployment (automated push to your server), set it to when `push` on branches `[ "main" ]` only.
 If you need to include a pull request as a condition, keep it.
 We are going to remove it for this little project.